excitedcrayon/basic-react-app-config/README.md

     export default hot(module)(App);
 ```
 - App.js is using JSX.
-- Hot Loader is used reload the server when changes are saved.
+- Hot Loader is used to reload the server automatically when changes are saved.

 ## App.css
 ```css